ra-jeev/brew-haven/README.md

 - Runtime feature flags adaption using DevCycle React SDK
 - Feature flags control through the admin interface using the DevCycle Management APIs

+> [!NOTE]
-> **Note:** The admin page's management APIs are secured using Netlify Functions to protect sensitive credentials.
+> The admin page's management APIs are secured using Netlify Functions to protect sensitive credentials.

 The application has two release type feature flags: